HamzahSaleh/StockPredictor/ReadMeCOSC.md

 Frontend:
-After navigating out of the backend folder, intall front end dependencies with "npm install", then "npm run dev" to open the local host.
+After navigating out of the backend folder, intall front end dependencies with "npm install", then "npm run dev" to open the local host. to use node and npm in conda env after activation run this: conda install -c conda-forge nodejs then node -v and npm -v to check if it installed

 Project Structure:
 /YOUR_REPO